Bookworm-project/HTMetadata-Bookworm/README.md

     - optional
     - default is the last line of the hathifile

+## Selecting specific Hathifiles

+To avoid pinging the HTRC Solr Proxy for 14 million records, you can trim your Hathifiles against a list a known ids.
+A script to do this is available in `truncate/select-hathiline.py`; note that both your hathifile and id list need to be sorted for it to work correctly.

 ## Parallel

 Using Gnu parallel, you can run multiple processes asynchronously, with different parts of the Hathifiles.
 Remember that it's still hitting a single server, so limit --jobs to something reasonable.